burlinson/AI/_posts/2025-10-18-Concious-AI.md

 A dog can feel fear or anger, and those feelings might cause it to harm – bite – a human.

-Dogs might happily coexist with us and enrich our lives, but the moment a dog harms a human we all have a very clear understanding of what needs to happen next.
+For the most part, dogs happily coexist with humans and enrich our lives, but the moment a dog harms a human we all have a very clear understanding of what needs to happen next.

 In fact, in some jurisdictions the next steps are coded into law.